 Most of us have our own bag of tricks we turn to when we need to show ourselves a little love and kindness.
-For our editor-in-chief, it’s a quiet night spent under her very favorite blanket and the first book in the Harry Potter series.
+For our editor-in-chief, it’s a quiet night spent under her very favorite blanket and a cozy mystery.
 It never fails to brighten her spirits.
 What is it you turn to?
 What’s your recipe for self-love?
 (Lists and narratives accepted.)

 Small, Random Acts of Kindness